 At the lateral load station, the judge makes sure that all team members have the required safety gear.
 One piece of grating and 75 pounds of load are added to the bridge as specified by the Rules.
-The judge installs the laser plumb bob and paper target.
-The competitors may provide lateral restraint to the bridge--that is, you may brace it to prevent it from sliding.
+The judge installs the laser plumb bob and paper target to determine if the sway is within the limit.